Fraternalilab/BrepPhylo/README.md

 An R package with functions to perform phylogenetic reconstruction of B-cell receptor (BCR) lineages.

 The `BrepPhylo` package contains a set of functions written for the purpose of performing lineage reconstruction of a large number of B cell clonotypes obtained via high-throughput sequencing of immunoglobulin repertoires.
-The aim is to provide functionalities as 'wrappers' around popular, existing tools for lineage reconstruction, provide functionalities to detect Class-Switch Recombination (CSR) events from lineage trees, and provide easy-to-interpret output to analyse these lineages.
+The aim is to provide 'wrappers' around popular, existing tools for lineage reconstruction, detect Class-Switch Recombination (CSR) events from lineage trees, and generate easy-to-interpret output to analyse these lineages.

 ## Installation